gwleuverink/bundle/docs/local-modules.md

 ---

 {: .note }
-> Bundle is meant as a tool for Blade centric apps, like [Livewire](https://livewire.laravel.com), to enable code colocation with page specific JavaScript.
+> Bundle is meant as a tool for Blade centric apps, like [Livewire](https://livewire.laravel.com), to enable colocation of page specific JavaScript inside Blade.
 Preferably the bulk your code should live inline in a script tag or in a [Alpine](https://alpinejs.dev) component.
 >
 > Local modules are a place to put boilerplate code.
 Like importing a single module & doing some setup, loading plugins etc. Writing complex code in here is discouraged.
 You should put that a inline script within the same component/partial that consumes it instead.